dlang/DIPs/DIPs/dip10ss.md

 }
 ```

 A solution for applying the `deprecation` attribute to an enum member can be done by reimplementing an enum as a structure with static enums.
 This allows the attribute to be placed with the desired enum member.
-While still allowing for any existing code that simply used an enum before hand to still work accordingly, as if the struct was an enum.
+While still allowing for any existing code that simply used an enum beforehand to still work accordingly, as if the struct was an enum.

 ```D
 enum SomeEnumImpl